TDoust/M2_12VIO/README.md

  Private Functions
  *	Enable_12VIO_Monitor(ON)
- Turn ON or OFF (12Vio_EN pin) thus Enabling or Disabling All 12VIO Outputs together (i.e. this can be considered as a Master ON/OFF switch)
+ Turn ON or OFF (12Vio_EN pin) thus Enabling or Disabling All 12VIO Outputs together.
+ (i.e. this can be considered as a Master ON/OFF switch)